Shoulder to Shoulder International Service-Learning Programs

 Lasell's Shoulder to Shoulder Programs could be right for you if you are looking to explore the world, serve local communities, and engage in other cultures through service.

 "Shoulder to Shoulder" is a collection of cultural immersion and service-learning programs in which Lasell students learn about various social justice issues within a global context.
 Students live in the style of their host community while learning and working shoulder to shoulder with local partners.
 Each of the credit-bearing travel courses consists of approximately 10 to 12 students and two faculty leaders who engage in academic coursework in addition to spending time on the ground in their chosen destination for 7-14 days.
 Each project shares the ultimate goal of connecting the local with the global and vice versa.

 Shoulder to Shoulder: Ecuador

-During spring break in March, Lasell College students, staff, and faculty travel for 7 days to Ecuador to participate in environmental service-learning.
+After participating in a spring semester course, Lasell College students, staff, and faculty travel for 7 days to Ecuador in May to participate in environmental service-learning.
 Students learn about Ecuador's biodiversity & sustainable agriculture while working to protect Ecuador's gorgeous environment and serving youth in the local community.
 Participants should expect group accommodations in hostels, homestays and cabins (with and without electricity), and full days of intensive manual labor and reflective intellectual work.
 Preparation for the program happens during the Spring semester as a part of SVL203: Environmental Service in Ecuador.
 This course is required for all participants and covers the climate, ecology, history, and culture of Ecuador, in addition to addressing pre-trip travel administrative details and some language study.
 Participants are selected through the shoulder to shoulder application process.

 Shoulder to Shoulder: Vietnam